Walizada300/Walizada300/README.md

 ### 👀 About Me

 - 🎯 **Focus**: Building seamless and user-friendly mobile & web applications
-- 🌱 **Currently Learning**: SwiftUI, Advanced Flutter, Clean Architecture, Swift & SwiftUI
+- 🌱 **Currently Learning**: Advanced Flutter, Clean Architecture, Swift & SwiftUI
 - 🚀 **Goals**: To contribute to impactful open-source projects and grow with an active dev community

 ---